-- Convenient and direct access to the connector road network must be provided through neighbouring properties where a property does not otherwise have access to the connector network or signalised access to the arterial road network, as appropriate. - New access streets are to be staggered in an east-west direction at intervals no greater than 240 metres between streets. - Traffic management devices will be required along Collison Road at intervals of 150 metres. - The existing intersection with Collison Road and Berwick-Cranbourne Road must be converted to a left in and left out only intersection prior to or as part of any new lot with access to/from Collison Road being created. - Direct vehicle access to Berwick-Cranbourne Road must not be provided, except where interim access has been agreed with the relevant road management authority.
-Vehicle access to lots fronting this road must be from an internal road or service road, to the satisfaction of the Responsible Authority or road management authority.
+Requirements Convenient and direct access to the connector road network must be provided through neighbouring properties where a property does not R69 otherwise have access to the connector network or signalised access to the arterial road network, as appropriate.
+New access streets are to be staggered in an east-west direction R70 at intervals no greater than 240 metres between streets.
+Traffic management devices will be R71 required along Collison Road at intervals of 150 metres.
+The existing intersection with Collison Road and Berwick-Cranbourne Road must be converted R72 to a left in and left out only intersection prior to or as part of any new lot with access to/from Collison Road being created.